 The McCune Charitable Foundation accepts online applications for community-based projects in the state of New Mexico related to our nine Foundation Priorities.
-Grants for operating expenses, programs, and capital expenses are considered.
-The Foundation makes grants to qualified 501(c)(3) nonprofit organizations, federally recognized Indian tribes, public schools, and governmental agencies.
+The Foundation makes grants for general operating expenses to qualified 501(c)(3) nonprofit organizations, federally recognized Indian tribes, public schools, and governmental agencies.
 No grants are made to individuals.

-The Foundation awards discretionary grants (small grants up to $2,500) on a rolling basis and larger grant awards during the open application process.
+The Foundation awards smaller discretionary grants on a rolling basis and larger grant awards during the open application process.
 In rare instances, the Foundation will invite an applicant from an organization to submit an application for a specific purpose.
 Generally, all open application grants are awarded for General Operating Support.

-A brief request stating the name of the organization, purpose of the grant, the requested amount (up to $2,500) and the expected outcome should be emailed to Carla Romero, the Administrative Director, at firstname.lastname@example.org.
+A brief request stating the name of the organization, purpose of the grant, the requested amount (up to $5,000) and the expected outcome should be emailed to Ernesto Torres, the Grants Manager, at firstname.lastname@example.org.
 Note that discretionary grants are typically awarded in the range of $1,000 to $1,500 and larger discretionary grants are awarded to work more highly aligned with the Foundation's Priority areas.

-The open application cycle for 2017 funding has passed.
-However, the McCune Charitable Foundation will be accepting online applications for 2018 funding consideration during the period of August 15 through September 15, 2017.
-The deadline for all applications is September 15th at 5:00 p.m.
+The open application cycle for 2019 funding has passed.
+However, the McCune Charitable Foundation will be accepting online applications for 2020 funding consideration during the period of August 15 through September 13, 2019.
+The deadline for all applications is September 13th at 5:00 p.m.
 Mountain Time.
 Due to limited staff, we may not be able to help with technical problems the last few days of the cycle, so it’s best to apply early.
-Note that the open application will only be 30 days for 2018 funding.
+Note that the open application cycle is only 30 days.
 Please mark your calendars!

 Most grants are awarded for a one-year period.
 So, if the grant is awarded in late February, the grant funds should be spent out by the end of the following February.
 The award letter will explicitly state the start and end date of the grant period.

 The Foundation has a Strategic Plan in which Foundation Priorities and Leverage Points have been identified.
 You can get more information about the Strategic Plan, Foundation Priorities and Leverage Points including the opportunity to view recent webinars by clicking on the “Apply” page on the website: http://www.nmmccune.org/apply.

-Applications outside the Foundation Priorities will be considered, but preference will be given to those applications that are in alignment with one or more Foundation Priorities.
+Applications outside the Foundation Priorities will be considered, but preference will be given to those applications that are most competitive and in alignment with one or more Foundation Priorities.

 The priorities do not have a ranking based on order of importance.
 All priorities are of equal importance and will be given equal consideration.